krishp2005/341Honors/README.md

 # 341Honors
-Implementing a virtual filesystem (course_explorer_fs) allowing for local browsing of UIUC course information.
+Implementing a virtual filesystem through FUSE allowing for local browsing of UIUC course information.
+Queries a Course Explorer API endpoint [http://courses.illinois.edu/cisapp/explorer/schedule.html] to receive data

 The file system is read only, supporting directory listings, as well as file readings.
 An example directory would be `/2024/Fall/CS/341`, where inside stores the course description and instructors.